 QIEC Super was established in 1988 for people working in the non-government education, child and other care and community services sector in Queensland.

-The fund's fees are lower than the industry average across all account balances assessed.
+Fees are lower than the industry average across all account balances assessed.
 Members are entitled to 1 free investment switch each financial year, while an exit fee applies when deducting a lump sum payment.

 QIEC Super offers a full suite of insurance cover, with eligible members automatically provided 1 unit each of Death and TPD cover and 4 units of Income Protection (IP) cover upon joining the fund.
 IP is offered to a maximum of 95% of pre disability income, with benefit payment periods of 2 years, 5 years or to age 67 and a choice of 30, 60, or 90 day waiting periods.

 QIEC Super offers YourSuperFuture, a free online super advice tool enabling members to obtain single issue financial advice, with financial planning services also available to members with payments based on a fee-for-service model.
 Furthermore, the fund's Member Online allows members to view and updated account details.